PLMUN-CITCS/2025-ITELEC2-WK02S01E05/README.md

    - Perform arithmetic operations on the input.
    - Use the math library for more advanced calculations (square root and sine).
    - Display the results in a clear and formatted way.
+   - Handle a potential error (negative input for square root).

    **Desired Output:**
    ```bash